Liad Meir: Biography

 Meir grew up in Karmiel.
-She began her music career in 2018, at the age of 16, with the release of her first song, "In the End, Everything Passes Away."
-That same year, she rose to fame after appearing on the hit reality show "Beats".
+He began his music career in 2018, at the age of 16, with the release of his first song, "In the End, Everything Passes Away."
+That same year, he rose to fame after appearing on the hit reality show "Beats".

-On December 16, 2021, she released the first single from her debut album, "Jump Your Leg."
-Two weeks later, on January 1, 2022, she released another single, "Flo'o Shel Tembel."
+On December 16, 2021, he released the first single from his debut album, "Jump Your Leg."
+Two weeks later, on January 1, 2022, he released another single, "Flo'o Shel Tembel."
 Both songs were successful on social media.

 In 2023, the album "Floo Shel Tembel" was released.
 The album features collaborations with Sagi Dahan, Ziv Shavit, Michael Suissa, Ron Hayon, Duda, and Big Sazo.
 The album was a success on streaming platforms, reaching number nine on Spotify weekly album chart.
 On July 9, he released the single "Shotim" featuring rapper Duda.
 On August 6, he released the single "Til Petzmar."
 On September 1, he released the single "Tekoa Bin Dvarim 2" with.
 In 2023 he was nominated for the MTV Europe Music Award for Best Israeli Act, which was not awarded due to the Gaza war.

 He released the single "Shotim" with rapper Duda.
 On August 6, he released the single "Til Petzmar."
 On September 1, he released the single "Tekoa Bin Dvarim 2" with Chen Porati.
 On May 26, 2024, he featured on Ron Hayon's single "Hila."

 On July 1, he collaborated on Dudu Farouk's song "Goose Liver."
 On August 4, he released the song "Butterflies in the Stomach," featuring Moran Mazor.
 On September 1, he collaborated on Ziv Shavit's album "Okay" with the song "Top Emcee."
 On September 7, he collaborated with Izzy on Odia album "Girl of Faith" with the song "The Good and the Bad."
 On January 12, 2025, he collaborated on Duda's album "Transparent," on the song "Under a Stretcher."
 On March 9, he released the song "Versim," and on May 11, "Bad Beach."
 On June 8, he released the album "Flowers and Blows," which includes a collaboration with Ron Hayon and was produced by Duda and Yishai Suissa.